What's Inside

 What Is a SOC 2 Report?

-So, your customer or client asked you for a SOC 2 report.
+So, your customer or client asked you for a Systems and Organization Controls 2 (SOC 2) report.
 Now what?
 A SOC 2 report is a CPA-certified attestation that your company meets security standards.
 You’re probably wondering what exactly this report looks like, why you need it, and most importantly, how to get it.

 While each SOC 2 report is as unique as the organization it audits, there are common themes woven throughout each report.
 We dig into what SOC 2 reports entail and how they’re structured, and include images of SOC 2 report examples below.